-Course Outcome: At the end of this course the student will be able to sell a product in the open market and carefully handle the sales personnel.
-Get an insight into the emerging trends
+Course Outcome: At the end of this course the student will be able to sell a product in the

-3.5 Elective Marketing Management III: Integrated Marketing communication Course CBC150
+3.5 Elective Marketing Management III: Integrated Marketing communication sales promotion.

-Course Objectives: To help the students understand determinants of promotion mix and sales promotion.
 Helps students understand planning and designing creative approaches for advertisement and advertisement campaigns.
 Builds ability evaluate advertising budget and developing strategies to tap the rural markets.